ogundiyantobiloba/opennms-tutorials-1/session2/README.md

 The minion containers use an injected configuration file [/opt/minion/minion-config.yaml](../session2/minimal-minion-activemq/container-fs/minion1/opt/minion/minion-config.yaml) to set up the internal minion /etc/*.cfg properties.

-### overlay files
+### Overlay Configuration Files

 Secondly, on startup, OpenNMS core containers copy any files in `/opt/opennms-overlay/` and replace the default files in `/opt/opennms/etc/`

 So in all of the examples, the relevant files are modified in the docker compose project and injected into the container `/opt/opennms-overlay/` so that they will be copied to the `/opt/opennms/etc` folder before OpenNMS starts.

+Finally, you should note that any OpenNMS Plugins can be injected into an OpenNMS instance before start up by copying the plugin files into the `/container-fs/horizon/opt/opennms/deploy` directory which maps to the karaf deploy directory within OpenNMS.

-We needed to cover this introduction to configuration so that you understand how the examples relate to your production OpenNMS installation.
+We needed to cover this introduction to configuration file locations so that you understand how the examples relate to your production OpenNMS installation.
-We will have more to say about configuration as we proceed with the course.
+We will have a lot more to say about configuration as we proceed with the course.

 ## Provisioning Requisitions